 Charts are easily manipulated, leaving you to try comparing apples and oranges.
 Even if the creator of the chart doesn’t intend to mislead, a lack of complete information can be just as detrimental to finding the right solution.
 When you’re looking for the best credit card processor, the key is to find the right one for your specific business.

-In this article, I’ll explain why processor comparison charts don’t provide the information you need, go over a real example, and show you how to truly compare apples to apples to find the best credit card processing.
+In this article, I’ll explain why merchant account comparison charts don’t provide the information you need, go over a real example, and show you how to truly compare apples to apples to find the best credit card processing.

 - Credit Card Processing Comparison Chart Problems